Hardness of Covering Alignment: Phase Transition in Post-Sequence Genomics: Preliminaries

+Given a \emph{scoring function} $s : \Sigma \cup \{\gap\} \mapsto \mathbb{R}$, the \emph{global alignment score} of a pairwise alignment $(A',B')$ is An \emph{optimal alignment} of $A$ and $B$ is an alignment of maximum global alignment score.
+With the scoring scheme $s(\gap,c)=s(c,\gap)=-1$, $s(a,b)=-1$ for all $a\neq b \in \Sigma$, and $s(a,a)=0$, for all $a \in \Sigma$, finding the optimal global alignment score of $A$ and $B$ is equivalent to computing their edit distance.
+Unless otherwise stated, in the rest of this paper we assume that an ``optimal alignment'' refers to this scoring scheme for edit distance.

-In Section~\ref{sect:starhardness}, we prove that the {\sc Min-ED-2PC-$\Sigma_\varepsilon$} problem (and hence the {\sc Min-ED-2PC-$\Sigma^*$} problem) is NP-hard in all of the above variants except those in which we said above that the dynamic programming solution stands.
+In Section~\ref{sect:starhardness}, we prove that the {\sc Min-ED-2PC-$\Sigma_\varepsilon$} problem (and hence the {\sc Min-ED-2PC-$\Sigma^*$} problem) is NP-hard in all of the above variants.
 Remarkably, these negative results hold also in the case of a binary alphabet $\Sigma := \{0,1\}$.
-The instances resulting from the reduction can also be casted as inputs to Diploid Alignment Problem; the two problems are polynomially equivalent on these instances and this proves that Diploid Alignment Problem is also NP-hard.
+The instances resulting from the reduction can also be cast as inputs to the Recombination-Oblivious Diploid Alignment Problem (see Section~\ref{sec:diploidalign}); the two problems are polynomially equivalent on these instances and this proves that Recombination-Oblivious Diploid Alignment Problem is also NP-hard.